nayms/web3-poc/wormhole/README.md

       * Example contracts you can use:
         * Arbitrum Sepolia - [0x5f0f7f263ea6a62ffd6f9070183468ac58e38719](https://sepolia.arbiscan.io/address/0x5f0f7f263ea6a62ffd6f9070183468ac58e38719)
         * Base Sepolia - [0x82af0b266d0b671f65982aab78a3373ce80631d4](https://sepolia.basescan.org/address/0x82af0b266d0b671f65982aab78a3373ce80631d4)
+5. You should see `Received message: "Nayms is in the house!"` received by the Base Sepolia contract.

 ### Local test (NOT YET WORKING!)